Harold Knowlton Work Memorial Scholarship

 About the Award

-Application Form: All applicants must complete the Work Memorial Scholarship Application (PDF).
-Applications are also available at Piedmont Arts.
+Application Form: All applicants must complete the Work Memorial Scholarship Application.

 Personal Statement: The applicant must submit a one-page statement of his or her post graduation goals in the arts and the specific purpose for which the scholarship will be used.